isadominguez314/DS1000_S2023/README.md

 ### Lecture Notes, Data and Code for Each Topic
 Each lecture's materials will be released according to the following schedule:
-* Lecture Slides (PDF/html): published the evening of the date of the class.
+* Lecture Slides (PDF/html): Published the evening of the date of the class.
 PDFs can be downloaded. html slides can be viewed online.
-* Problem Sets (.Rmd): published the morning of the lecture in which they are assigned
+* Homework (.Rmd): Published following class.
+These should be read **interactively** via rmarkdown prior to the subsequent class.
-* rMarkDown Notes (.Rmd): available from the evening of the preceding class (NB: not all lectures have .Rmd notes.)
+* Problem Sets (.Rmd): Published Monday after lecture.
+Due **Friday by 11:59PM on Brightspace**.

 **Note that these links will return a 404 error if clicked prior to this release schedule.**